hotboy01/simi-FEND-memory-game/README.md

-# Memory Game Project submission
+# Memory Game Project
-This is my memory game https://hotboy01.github.io/simi-fend-memory-game/
+This is a preview of the memory game https://hotboy01.github.io/simi-fend-memory-game/